Harassment: Online

 Online harassment may direct multiple repeating obscenities, unwanted behaviour or unpleasant comments at specific people.
 It can include sharing information about a person they did not want shared, posting unpleasant comments, pictures or videos; and online impersonation.

 Some online harassment may focus on the victims characteristics such as age, sex, race, religion, gender, nationality, disability, or sexual orientation.
 This is discrimination.

-Trolling has been defined as a collective form of harassment perceived as having malicious intent to provoke another user.
-In recent years, many politicians have experienced trolling and it has been identified as having a significant impact on political discourse.

 Online harassment can occur on social media, in chat rooms, within gaming environments or by sending unpleasant and unwanted emails to people who do not want to receive these communications and are offended by them.

 Online harassment may involve using photos of the victim and their families, altering photos in offensive ways, and then posting them on social media with the aim of causing emotional distress (see cyberbullying, cyberstalking, hate crime, online predator, Online Gender-Based Violence, and stalking).

 Herd mentality and cyberbullying are common on social media platforms.
 The "social media mob" that formed may evolve to "bullying anyone who didn't align with their beliefs or conclusions".

+Trolling

+A 120 person US-based survey found that Trolling can be defined as harassment when its based on race or gender.
+In recent years, many politicians have experienced trolling and it has been identified as having a significant impact on political discourse.